intel/neural-compressor/docs/source/tuning_strategies.md

 changed it to a discrete version that complied with the strategy standard of Intel® Neural Compressor.
-It uses [Gaussian processes](https://en.wikipedia.org/wiki/Neural_network_Gaussian_process) to define the prior/posterior distribution over the black-box function with the tuning history, and then finds the tuning configuration that maximizes the expected improvement.
-For now, `Bayesian` just focus on op-wise quantize configs tuning without fallback phase.
-In order to obtain a quantized model with good accuracy and better performance in a short time, we don't add datatype as a tuning parameter into `Bayesian`.
+It uses [Gaussian processes](https://en.wikipedia.org/wiki/Neural_network_Gaussian_process) to define the prior/posterior distribution over the black-box function with the tuning history and then finds the tuning configuration that maximizes the expected improvement.
+For now, `Bayesian` just focus on op-wise quantization configs tuning without the fallback phase.
+In order to obtain a quantized model with good accuracy and better performance in a short time.
+We don't add datatype as a tuning parameter into `Bayesian`.

 #### Usage

 For the `Bayesian` strategy, set the `timeout` or `max_trials` to a non-zero value as shown in the below example.
-This is because the param space for `bayesian` can be very small so the accuracy goal might not be reached which can make the tuning never end.
+This is because the param space for `bayesian` can be very small, so the accuracy goal might not be reached which can make the tuning never end.
 Additionally, if the log level is set to `debug` by `LOGLEVEL=DEBUG` in the environment, the message `[DEBUG] Tuning config was evaluated, skip!` will print endlessly.
 If the `timeout` is changed from 0 to an integer, `Bayesian` ends after the timeout is reached.

 ```python